Thomas S. Sayles

 Senior Vice President, University Relations

 Previously, Sayles practiced law in the private and public sectors.
 He left the practice of law to serve as California’s commissioner of corporations and later as secretary of business, transportation and housing.
-He then returned to the private sector to work for many years for Sempra Energy as vice president of government and community affairs and as senior vice president of consumer marketing.
+He then returned to the private sector to work for Sempra Energy as vice president of government and community affairs and as senior vice president of consumer marketing.
 Immediately prior to joining USC, Sayles was senior vice president for government affairs and corporate communications at Rentech, Inc., an alternative fuels company headquartered in Los Angeles.